negcx/parade/README.md

 Migrations from the shell in pure SQL are faster, easier to understand, and easier to manage than migrations that require the host language to run.

-Parade is built on top of [Versioning](https://gitlab.com/depesz/Versioning) by Hubert Lubaczewski aka [depesz](https://gitlab.com/depesz) under the hood.
-His blog post [How to manage changes to your database?](https://www.depesz.com/2010/08/22/versioning/) describes the theory behind Versioning and using pure SQL to manage your migrations.
+Parade is built on top of [Versioning](https://gitlab.com/depesz/Versioning) under the hood.
+The blog post [How to manage changes to your database?](https://www.depesz.com/2010/08/22/versioning/) describes the theory behind Versioning and using pure SQL to manage your migrations.

 ## Defaults